 In the midst of a crisis, it’s natural to look for signs of hope—moments when the news isn’t so bad as it was before.
 But it’s perilous to ignore larger trends.
 Coinciding with Catholic Schools Week, which starts January 29, the National Catholic Educational Association (NCEA) will release its […]

 About Patrick Reilly

-Reilly has authored and edited many articles, reports, studies, and other publications on Catholic education for the Newman Society and national media.
-He has appeared on EWTN, FOX News, MSNBC, and numerous radio programs.
+He has authored and edited many articles, reports, studies, and other publications on Catholic education for The Cardinal Newman Society and national media; addressed audiences for national and local Catholic organizations; and appeared on EWTN, FOX News, MSNBC, and numerous radio programs.

-He and his wife Rosario have five children, including one in college.
+Patrick and his wife Rosario have five children, including four who have attended Newman Guide colleges.

 Entries by Patrick Reilly

 Parents are the first and foremost educators of their children.
 Catholic educators can sometimes ignore this fact, especially when students appear to lack solid formation and even basic care in the home.
 Trained to be experts in pedagogy and curriculum, teachers and especially college professors may not think much about […]

 Not long before the launch of The Cardinal Newman Society in 1993, an elderly priest advised me to stop trying to rescue Catholic education.
 “You’re chasing the horses 20 years after the barn doors were opened,” he said.
 I suppose he had reason for doubt.
 In the span of just […]